Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 Here are several datasets for Scientific Summarization.
-All the datasets listed below have all digits and special characters filtered out, since I am more focused on conceptional summarization rather than factual summarization.
+All the datasets listed below have all digits and special characters filtered out, since I am more focused on conceptual summarization rather than factual summarization.

 ### Motivation